 ✏️How to make Irish Stew:

-2. Heat the olive oil in a medium to large Dutch oven or flameproof casserole dish.
-Add the lamb to the hot oil and cook until browned on all sides (a few minutes).
+2. Heat olive oil in your pot.
+Toss the lamb chunks with flour.
+Then sdd the lamb to the hot oil and cook until browned on all sides.
+This is going to help lock in the juices of the lamb.
+And the flour will help with thickening the gravy.
 Remove the meat from the pan and set it aside.
 Add the carrots and onions to the pan- stir and cook for a few minutes, seasoning to taste with salt and pepper.
 Return the meat to the pot, add the broth and bring to a boil.
 Add the potatoes and season again with salt and pepper.
 Place thyme sprigs on top.

-3. Cover and bake in the oven for 1½ to 2 hours, until the meat is very tender. (see tips below for alternative step here) Add chopped herbs and serve.
+3. Cover and bake in the oven for about 2 hours, until the meat is very tender.
+Sprinkle with the chopped herbs before serving.

 Irish Stew pinterest image

-• Whip up some Irish Soda Bread to go with this stew and your whole meal is Irish themed!
+• Whip up some Irish Soda Bread to soak up the gravy in this stew.
+Make some homemade Irish butter too, and your whole meal is Irish themed!

-This stew will store beautifully in the refrigerator for 2 to 3 days and can be frozen in a tightly sealed container for up to 3 months.
+This stew will store beautifully in the refrigerator for 2 to 3 days.
+In fact, Irish stew happens to be pretty delicious when eaten as leftovers.
+The flavors have a chance to meld, and it gets more rich and delicious with age!
+The stew can also be frozen in a tightly sealed container for up to 3 months.

 ❤️Why I love this recipe: